 Technical and Infrastructure Challenges

 DQM enforces best practices that were optional in Compatible Query Mode.
-An example of this would be the use of hyphens and asterisks with a forward slash as a commented line, for example, ‘-’ vs ‘/*’.
+An example of this would be the use of hyphens and asterisks with a forward slash as a commented line, for example, ‘-‘ vs ‘/*’.
 CQM accepts all of these whereas DQM sometimes accepts it and sometimes doesn’t, depending on placement.
 These seemingly small issues can cause sporadic errors or even entire reports to fail.
 Comments in advanced filters, SQL query and custom calculations were also known to cause errors.
-Including a sum function in your data model or package definition also created errors, but can be remedied by replacing it with total function instead, or Sum() vs Total().
+A Compare sql query tool was considered to format placement and reduce the occurrence of errors from that area but the investigation went further in order to see all error occurrences.
+Inclusion of a sum function in the data model or package definition also created errors, but this can be remedied by replacing it with total function instead, or Sum() vs Total().